basant-kumar/EquityWise/data/user_data/README.md

 ## Missing Files:

-If you have these files, please add them to this folder:
+If you need to add these files to this folder:
-- `BenefitHistory.xlsx` - E*Trade benefit history export
+- `BenefitHistory.xlsx` - Download from E*Trade using instructions above

 ## Privacy: